Medical Information

 Indicated for treatment of bleeding episodes and perioperative management in adults and children with hemophilia A or B with inhibitors, congenital factor VII (FVII) deficiency, Glanzmann’s thrombasthenia with refractoriness to platelet transfusions, and in adults with acquired hemophilia.

-Clinical Pathway for emergent bleeding in patients with congenital hemophilia.
+Clinical Pathway for emergent bleeding in patients with congenital hemophilia with inhibitors.

-Clinical Pathway for emergent bleeding in patients with congenital hemophilia.
+Clinical Pathway for emergent bleeding in patients with congenital hemophilia with inhibitors.

 Line map with multiple markers